tim-schilling/django-stripe-payments/docs/api.rst

 foriegn key to a `User` object.
 It's nullable because you maybe delete a user from your site but would likely want/need to keep financial record history.

-There are lots of public API methods on `Customer` intances that are likely of some interest.
+There are lots of public API methods on `Customer` instances that are likely of some interest.

 `purge()`